treesess/STEAMRELAY/README.md

-Not only we are capable of FDM 3D design and printing, Technician Ronald also can provide powerful CNC to enlarge our manufacturing capacity.
+Not only we are capable of FDM 3D design and printing, Technician Ronald can also provide powerful CNC to enlarge our manufacturing capacity.

-All these made me decide to do something to get more people around me to see how could FDM 3D printing make a difference in our lives today and, get your hands dirty, get STEAM.
+All these made us decide to do something to get more people around me to see how could FDM 3D printing make a difference in our lives today and, get your hands dirty, get STEAM.

 Again and again, my appreciation to the [VORON DESIGN Team](https://www.vorondesign.com/).
 Martha is still wearing my first Voron Cube print every day!